This is how many coronavirus cases there have been in Crawley in the last 24 hours

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three in five people in Crawley have received two doses of a Covid-19 vaccine.
+The figures also show that nearly three-quarters of people in Crawley have received two doses of a Covid-19 vaccine.